-Office Hours: Monday, Wednesday, and Friday: 3:00-4:00 PM
+Office Hours: Monday & Wednesday, 11:00 AM - noon

+Friday, 3:00 PM - 4:00 PM

 Office: Johnson Hall 308

 Course Description

 This course is an introduction to the study of public policy, government, and politics in the United States.
 Throughout the semester, we will explore the founding of American government, the structures of our political system, the institutions that comprise government in the United States, contemporary public policy issues, and the political behavior of American citizens, interest groups, and political parties.